scalar-labs/scalardb/docs/scalardb-server.md

 # Scalar DB server

-This document explains the Scalar DB server that is a gRPC interface of Scalar DB.
+Scalar DB server is a gRPC server that implements Scalar DB interface.
+With Scalar DB server, you can use Scalar DB features from multiple programming languages that are supported by gRPC.
+This document explains how to install and use Scalar DB server.

 ## Usage